 KEYS owns and maintains an electric generation, transmission, and distribution system, which supplies electric power and energy south of FKEC's Marathon Substation to the City of Key West.
 KEYS and FKEC jointly own a 64 mile long 138 kV transmission tie line from FKEC's Marathon Substation that interconnects to FPL's Florida City Substation at the Dade/Monroe County Line.
 In addition, a second interconnection with FPL was completed in 1995, which consists of a jointly owned 21 mile 138 kV tie line between the FKEC's Tavernier and Florida City Substations at the Dade/Monroe County line and is independently operated by FKEC.
 KEYS owns a 49.2 mile long 138 kV radial transmission line from Marathon Substation to KEYS' Stock Island Substation.
 Two autotransformers at the Stock Island Substation provide transformation between 138 kV and 69 kV.
 KEYS has six 69 kV and four 138 kV substations which supply power at 13.8 kV to its distribution system.
 KEYS owns approximately 227 miles of 13.8 kV distribution line.
-KEYS/FMPA has completed installing STATCOMS and shunt capacitors at Big Pine and Stock Island Substations in the summer of 2012.
+KEYS/FMPA installed STATCOMS and shunt capacitors at Big Pine and Stock Island Substations in the summer of 2012.
 In addition, a series capacitor at Islamorada Substation is being planned with Florida Keys Electric Coop (FKEC) to be in operation by the summer of 2014.
 These projects will enable the Florida Keys (KEYS/FMPA and FKEC) to increase the import limit of the 138 kV transmission line to be equal to its thermal limit.
+Also, a Special Protection System (SPS) is being planned by 2014 summer to automatically shed load post-contingency in the Florida Keys in accordance with TPL-002-0, Table 1, and footnote "b".